 Tips for Saving for Retirement

 - Annuities are best as a supplement to your other retirement savings.
-One of the best ways to build up your retirement fund is investing in a 401(k) and taking advantage of your employer’s 401(k) match.
+One of the best ways to build up your retirement fund is by investing in a 401(k) and taking advantage of your employer’s 401(k) match.
 If your employer doesn’t offer a workplace retirement plan, consider an IRA.